-Documented Immunizations - (3) Hepatitis B vaccines, (2) MMR vaccines, (2) Varicella vaccines, Tdap, Annual TB test, Covid-19 vaccine(s), and (2) Meningococcal vaccine.
-(If under 22 years old) CPR - American Heart Association (AHA) BLS Provider with CPR & AED training.
-(Infant, Child, & Adult) Liability Insurance - Annually included in Fall registration fees (\$15).
+Documented Immunizations - (3) Hepatitis B vaccines, (2) MMR vaccines, (2) Varicella vaccines, Titers, Tdap, Annual TB test, (2) Meningococcal vaccine (if under 22 years old), Flu vaccine annually in September, and at this time the current CDC or clinical site recommended Covid-19 vaccine(s).

+CPR - American Heart Association (AHA) BLS Provider with CPR & AED training.
+(Infant, Child, Adult, choking, and defibrillation)

+Liability Insurance - Annually included in Fall registration fees (\$15).

 NOTE: Student clinical placement is determined by the program faculty.
 Before graduating from the program, students could rotate to all clinical sites.
 If you live more two hours from any clinical site, please notify the program director.
 Students living more than two hours from a clinical site may not have to rotate to it.